“We used to build civilization, now we build shopping malls.”

 Shopping!
 A unique experience that is used today as a stress buster more than a necessity.
 As we have made progress in modernization our entire idea of shopping is changed.
-In olden days when we used to have barter system, then it was more of a direct C2C (customer-to-customer) market.
-But in that scenario it was difficult to find out the customer for goods and services one wanted to offer.
-As a result the concept of currency was generated.
-As we modernized and civilizations started interacting with each other the need was changed and with development of economic theories, currency started depicting the true state of economic condition of one civilization.
+In olden days when we used to have a barter system, then it was more of a direct C2C (customer-to-customer) market.
+But in that scenario, it was difficult to find out the customer for goods and services one wanted to offer.
+As a result, the concept of currency was generated.
+As we modernized and civilizations started interacting with each other the need was changed and with the development of economic theories, currency started depicting the true state of economic condition of one civilization.

 In modern times India has seen many changes in her economy.
 After liberalization in 1991, and with inviting foreign funds directly in every segment including retail, our shopping experience is set to change very rapidly.
 Our shopping experience will depend on many factors including but not necessarily restricted to the following factors –

 Shopping in 2030 will also depend on many other factors including technological changes.
 When modern life is completely dependent on technology, no wonder why technology will dictate terms of our shopping experience.

 Cloud!
 Once it used to roam only in the sky above us, but now it has entered in all our homes and offices.
 All our gadgets are becoming cloud-friendly and there is no doubt that this technology will decide our shopping experience in 2030 as well.